xzhseh/stlc-in-a-week/README.md

     | e e       -- application
 ```

-The general roadmap of this tutorial is as follows, of course, it's under construction. (especially for type system and corresponding handouts)
+The general roadmap of this tutorial is as follows, the exercises / refsols parts are all available now - handouts are still under construction.

 - **day 1 ([handout](https://zhuanlan.zhihu.com/p/685876438) available)**: you will learn the basic **syntax** of the language with the design of how to embed our (currently) untyped lambda calculus using `Rust Enum`, do some simple encoding exercises, while also having the chance to add more syntax rules yourself (and of course, play with them).